thekeytotheabyss/thekeytotheabyss.github.io/index.md

 ```

 ### PGP-Compatible Software
-PGP-compatible software is required to use the key.
-Below are some of the most common PGP/GPG software packages:
+PGP-compatible software is required to import and use the key.
+Below are some of the most common PGP/GPG software packages.
+You can find specific installation and usage instructions on their respective websites.

 #### **Desktop**
 - **GnuPG (GPG)** – Available for Windows, macOS, and Linux ([gnupg.org](https://gnupg.org))